Select Department

 When ready, press Render to create a file containing the isolated vocals.
 Lastly, export the file and drop it into your DAW for further editing.

-RX7 is an impressive & expensive tool that can work well.
-If you are thinking this option might work for you, there is a monthly rent-to-own option available through Splice.
+RX7 is an impressive and expensive tool that can work well.
+If you are thinking this option might work for you, there is a monthly rent-to-own option available through Splice

 This is a huge update from the first version with results that are far more impressive and at $99, far more affordable than Melodyne and RX7.
-Here is an example video…
+Here are some helpful example videos:

-It is a huge advance in vocal remover technology and results!
+As you can see, it is a huge advance in audio remover technology and results.

 The next option is as scary as it is exciting and it’s all about using an AI technology similar to XTrax.